WHAT IS ONLINE SAFETY?

 Children are taught about Online Safety throughout their time at the school.
 However, it is an area that benefits greatly from additional input and reinforcement at home - hence why we have provided this page and hope that you find it extremely useful.

-Of course, there is also the number one best-selling book PENGUINPIG and MONKEYCOW written by our very own Mr Spendlow which is currently touring as a stage production too.
-It aims to deliver a strong message about Online Safety to children between the ages of 3-7.
-He has also written advice for the Child Protection Company which can be accessed here: http://www.childprotectioncompany.com/CPC/news/tag/stuart-spendlow/
+Of course, there is also the number one best-selling book PENGUINPIG and MONKEYCOW written by our very own Mr Spendlow which has also toured the UK as a stage production too.
+Both books aim to deliver a strong message about Online Safety to children between the ages of 3-7.

 WHAT ARE THE LATEST TRENDS?